hazelcast/hazelcast/hazelcast-documentation/src/CommonExceptionTypes.md

 - `TargetNotMemberException`: Thrown when an operation is sent to a machine that is not a member of the cluster.

-- `CallerNotMemberException`: Thrown when an operation was sent by a machine which is not member in the cluster when the operation is executed.
+- `CallerNotMemberException`: Thrown when an operation was sent by a machine which is not a member in the cluster when the operation is executed.

-- `WrongTargetException`: Thrown when an operation is executed on the wrong machine, mostly because the partition that operation belongs is already moved to some other server.
+- `WrongTargetException`: Thrown when an operation is executed on the wrong machine, mostly because the partition that operation belongs to is already moved to some other member.